Chapter 8. Consoles and logging during installation

-The Red Hat Enterprise Linux installer uses the tmux terminal multiplexer to display and control several windows you can use in addition to the main interface.
-Each of these windows serves a different purpose - they display several different logs, which can be used to troubleshoot any issues during the installation, and one of the windows provides an interactive shell prompt with
+The Red Hat Enterprise Linux installer uses the tmux terminal multiplexer to display and control several windows in addition to the main interface.
+Each of these windows serve a different purpose; they display several different logs, which can be used to troubleshoot issues during the installation process.
+One of the windows provides an interactive shell prompt with

 root privileges, unless this prompt was specifically disabled using a boot option or a Kickstart command.

 In general, there is no reason to leave the default graphical installation environment unless you need to diagnose an installation problem.

 The terminal multiplexer is running in virtual console 1.
 To switch from the actual installation environment to tmux, press Ctrl+Alt+F1.
 To go back to the main installation interface which runs in virtual console 6, press Ctrl+Alt+F6.

 If you choose text mode installation, you will start in virtual console 1 (tmux), and switching to console 6 will open a shell prompt instead of a graphical interface.

 The console running tmux has five available windows; their contents are described in the following table, along with keyboard shortcuts.
 Note that the keyboard shortcuts are two-part: first press Ctrl+b, then release both keys, and press the number key for the window you want to use.

 You can also use Ctrl+b n, Alt+ Tab, and Ctrl+b p to switch to the next or previous tmux window, respectively.

 Table 8.1.
 Available tmux windows

 Main installation program window.
 Contains text-based prompts (during text mode installation or if you use VNC direct mode), and also some debugging information.